 Productivity: How to master monthly tasks

 One way I like to make sure I’m sticking to my guns with monthly goals is by using post-it notes that are on the wall.
 My colleague taught me this trick, and I love to use it in my personal goal-setting as well.
 Here’s how it works:

 Write down all your goals and tasks on post its, then categorize in columns on the wall called “on deck,” “in progress,” and “complete.”
 It is a simple and very rewarding pleasure to move a note to the “Complete” column!

 Sacred Activism commitments for the year

 Among other things, I am committing to walk in a sacred manner that aligns strongly with my values.
-That means committing to my practice and being of service in the world whether it’s through political rallies or community service work.
+That means committing to my practice and being of service in the world whether it’s through exercising my constitutional rights or community service work.